-What is a Class Action Lawsuit?
+What Is a Class Action Lawsuit?

-How They Work
+How Class Action Lawsuits Work

 In a class action lawsuit, the group (class) of plaintiffs is represented by one or more lead plaintiffs.
 The injuries suffered and the allegations alleged by the lead plaintiff must be similar to those of the other class members.
 Otherwise, the lead plaintiff won't be a suitable representative of the class.

 Once the class has been certified, the plaintiffs are notified of the lawsuit by mail or other means.
-All are automatically included in the lawsuit unless they opt-out.
+All are automatically included in the lawsuit unless they opt out.
 Those that wish to withdraw from the class must follow a specified procedure.
 If they fail to do so, they will remain part of the class.

 Most class actions are settled out of court.
 Each plaintiff receives a portion of the settlement, which may consist of cash, a refund, a service (such as credit monitoring), or some other benefit.

 Help reduce the number of suits clogging the courts

-- Motivate defendants to settle since there are many plaintiffs
+Motivate defendants to settle since there are many plaintiffs

-Plaintiffs may receive a very small award while attorneys earn large fees.
+Plaintiffs may receive a very small award while attorneys earn large fees

-Cases take a long time to settle because of the complex procedures involved.
+Cases take a long time to settle because of the complex procedures involved

-- Plaintiffs may receive coupons or rebates instead of cash.
+Plaintiffs may receive coupons or rebates instead of cash

 Fairness in Class Actions

 Depending on the circumstances of the case, a class action suit may be filed in state or federal court.
-Claimants generally prefer to file cases in state courts, which are considered friendlier to plaintiffs, than in federal courts, which are deemed friendlier to defendants.
+Claimants may prefer to file cases in state courts, which are considered friendlier to plaintiffs, than in federal courts, which are deemed friendlier to defendants.

 In 2005, Congress passed the Class Action Fairness Act (CAFA), which was intended as tort reform to protect businesses from abusive suits.
 Before the law was enacted, plaintiffs' lawyers frequently forum-shopped so they could file their suit in the state most sympathetic to their case.